daizoru/node-potter/README.md

   because one need to convert voxels-filled shapes to polygons.

-  problem is most printers require the poly shapes to be without any holes, which means automatic voel converters are not enough, and manual operation is necessary
+  problem is most printers require the poly shapes to be without any holes, which means models generated using automatic voxel converters are not satifying enough, and manual edit is necessary.

-  of course if you are coding your own 3D printer with arduino or things like this, it should be less of a problem (because then I suppose you have control over slicing, and can directly map and match the voxel resolution to your printer's resolution.
+  of course if you are coding your own 3D printer with arduino or things like this, it should be less of a problem (because then I suppose you have control over slicing, and can directly map and match the voxel resolution to your printer's resolution, and basic X/Y movements).

   (btw I'm going to add a function to resize the voxels matrix, for this very last purpose)